 Alvotech currently has eight product candidates in its pipeline for serious diseases with unmet patient and market need.
 Product candidates in our pipeline address reference products treating autoimmune, eye, and bone disorders, as well as cancer, with combined estimated peak global sales of originator products of more than \$85 billion.

-Alvotech's most advanced product is AVT02, the company's high-concentration biosimilar to Humira (adalimumab), the world's top-selling pharmaceutical product with approximately \$20.7 billion in global revenue in 2021.
-In November 2021, Alvotech received approval from the European Commission for AVT02.
-In June 2022, Alvotech also announced that its commercial partner, STADA launched Alvotech's AVT02 product, under the name Hukyndra in selected European countries, including France, Germany, Finland, and Sweden and that launches in further European countries are scheduled over the coming months.
-In January 2022, Health Canada granted marketing authorization for AVT02, which JAMP Pharma, Alvotech's commercial partner for the Canadian territory, markets as SIMLANDI in Canada.
-In September 2020, Alvotech submitted its biologics license application for AVT02 to the FDA and in September 2021, the FDA notified the company that the FDA had elected to defer the application.
+• Alvotech's most advanced product is AVT02, the company's high-concentration biosimilar to Humira (adalimumab), the world's top-selling pharmaceutical product with approximately \$20.7 billion in global revenue in 2021.
+Alvotech received approval for AVT02 for Europe in November 2021 and for Canada and the UK in January 2022.
+In April 2022, Alvotech's commercial partner, JAMP Pharma, launched AVT02 under the name SIMLANDI in Canada.
+In June 2022, Alvotech's commercial partner, STADA, launched AVT02 under the name Hukyndra in selected European countries, including France, Germany, Finland, and Sweden.
+Commercial launches in further European countries are scheduled over the coming months.

+In September 2020, Alvotech submitted its biologics license application for AVT02 to the FDA and in September 2021, the FDA notified Alvotech it had elected to defer the application.
 The FDA can defer action when no deficiencies have been identified and the application otherwise satisfies the requirements for approval, but a pre-approval inspection(s) is necessary yet cannot be completed due to factors including travel restrictions.
+In February 2022, the FDA communicated that it had accepted Alvotech's BLA supporting interchangeability for review.
+Pursuant to the U.S. AbbVie Agreement, Alvotech and AbbVie settled all U.S. litigation arising out of the development of Alvotech's adalimumab biosimilar, and the filing of the corresponding BLA with the FDA.
+Subject to regulatory approval from the FDA, Alvotech expects to launch AVT02 in the United States on July 1, 2023.

-In February 2022, the FDA accepted our BLA for AVT02 supporting interchangeability for review.
-In July 2021, the company initiated a clinical study for its second product candidate, AVT04, its proposed biosimilar to Stelara (ustekinumab), and expects to report pharmacokinetics, safety and efficacy results from this study in the second half of 2022.
-Its three other most advanced product candidates, AVT06, AVT03, and AVT05, are proposed biosimilars to Eylea (aflibercept), Prolia/Xgeva (denosumab) and Simponi/Simponi ARIA (golimumab), respectively.
-In December 2021, Alvotech entered into a partnership with Biosana for the co-development of AVT23, a biosimilar candidate to Xolair (omalizumab), thereby adding a new product candidate to its pipeline.
-Alvotech also has a number of other programs in earlier phases of development that it plans to advance over the coming years.
+- In May 2022, Alvotech reported positive topline results from two clinical studies for its second product candidate, AVT04, a proposed biosimilar to Stelara (ustekinumab).
+Alvotech expects to file for regulatory approval for AVT04 in the second half of 2022. - Alvotech's three other most advanced product candidates, AVT06, AVT03, and AVT05, are proposed biosimilars to Eylea (aflibercept), Prolia/Xgeva (denosumab) and Simponi/Simponi ARIA (golimumab), respectively.
+Alvotech announced the initiation of clinical programs for AVT06 and AVT03 in July 2022. - In December 2021, Alvotech entered into a partnership with Biosana for the co-development of AVT23, a biosimilar candidate to Xolair (omalizumab), thereby adding a new product candidate to its pipeline. - Alvotech also has a number of other programs in earlier phases of development that it plans to advance over the coming years.
 The two most advanced of these, AVT16 and AVT33, are in early development and with immunology and oncology reference products that have estimated combined global peak sales of approximately \$30 billion.